awsdocs/aws-doc-sdk-examples/go/kms/README.md

 ### DecryptData/DecryptData.go

-This example decrypts some text that was encrypted with an AWS Key Management Service (AWS KMS) customer master key (CMK).
+This example decrypts some text that was encrypted with an AWS KMS customer master key (CMK).

 `go run DecryptData.go -d DATA`